Cracked Pot Meditations – Introverts Versus Extroverts

 even though a server will be trying to take our order,

-and those obnoxious guys will be there – the ones who like to throw things and fuck with the servers.
+And those obnoxious guys will be there – the ones who like to throw things and fuck with the servers.

 Please give me the strength to show up,